williampruden/sequelize-associations/README.md

 # Sequelize Version 4 Association Examples

 ## Sequelize
-Currently Sequelize is the only SQL ORM for those developing in Node.
-While the technology is powerful the documentation and community generated tutorials can often be confusing, leaving out key files, steps, or code snippets needed to fully understand.
-This repo is an attempt at showing concrete examples of how the ORM works with defining associations and querying based on those associations.
-The examples provided are intentionally simplistic and are purely focused on demonstrating what Sequelize is capable of.
+Sequelize is a SQL ORM for those developing in Node.
+This repo is a set of tutorials showing concrete examples of how the ORM works with defining associations and querying based on those associations.
+The examples provided are intentionally simplistic and focused on demonstrating what Sequelize is capable of.

 I've chosen to use a PostgreSQL DB for these examples but Sequelize does offer support for [other DBs](http://docs.sequelizejs.com/manual/installation/getting-started.html) as well: